Two is better than one.

 This short video explains two-factor authentication, how it works, and why it’s so important to secure your email accounts and data.
 It features Network People President, Nate Freeman and Corey Joy, CIO.

-It’s time to have a serious talk about two-factor authentication and your email security.
+It’s time to have a serious talk about two-factor authentication and your email security and why 2FA is so important .
 Cybercrime is a trillion-dollar industry that’s not limited to large or global corporations.
 Individuals and small to mid-sized businesses are just as vulnerable, and the financial risk is great.
 Network People was made aware of three different scams in the last two weeks in which wire payments were sent to hackers.
 The payments ranged between $300,000 and $1.5 million.
 None of these businesses had more than 40 employees.
 The smallest had only four.

 How is this possible?
 The answer is trust.
 Hackers trust that we’re making one of the most common mistakes when it comes to email security: Using a single password to secure our email accounts online.
 Relying on a single password to protect your email account puts you, your clients, and your business at risk.
 And yet, most of us do it.
 We do it for convenience or because we think we just don’t have to the time to implement other security measures.